elcoche71/create/README.md

 ### Beocreate 2

-As Beocreate 2 is part of HiFiBerryOS, the recommended way is to download the latest image of HiFiBerryOS for your Raspberry Pi generation and write it to a microSD card.
-[Get HiFiBerryOS](https://www.hifiberry.com/hifiberryos/)
+As Beocreate 2 is part of ausionOS, the recommended way is to download the latest image of ausionOS for your Raspberry Pi generation and write it to a microSD card.
+[Get ausionOS](https://www.ausion.com/ausionos/)

-Alternatively, you can use the Buildroot system to build HiFiBerryOS yourself.
-[Building HiFiBerryOS](https://github.com/hifiberry/hifiberry-os/blob/master/doc/building.md)
+Alternatively, you can use the Buildroot system to build ausionOS yourself.
+[Building ausionOS](https://github.com/ausion/ausion-os/blob/master/doc/building.md)

 Once installed, you can follow instructions in Beocreate Connect set up the sound system.